 A Parable about Zero and One

-The known figures – 0,1,2,3,4,5,6,7,8 and 9, provide us with the understanding of the notion ‘figure”.
-How many notions – figures are necessary to describe Figure as a category?
-And with which figures can we describe the Figure category, so that its content is expressed with the maximum possible compression, while it maintains its absolute wholeness?
+The known figures : 0,1,2,3,4,5,6,7,8 and 9, provide us with the understanding of the notion of ‘figure’.
+How many notions (figures) are necessary to describe Figure as a category?
+And with which figures can we do it, so that its content is expressed with the maximum possible compression, while it maintains its absolute wholeness?

-It is obvious that, in order to narrate the first parable about the Figure, it is necessary to exist qualitative and quantitative diversity of notions.
-While the very notions of “quality” and “quantity”create the beginning of the parable.
+It is obvious that, in order to narrate the first parable about the Figure, it is necessary for qualitative and quantitative diversity of notions to exist.
+While the very notions of “quality” and “quantity” create the beginning of the parable.

-Quality as a category is the way to dismember the Figure into a group of figures, where each figure offers its own unique point of view on Figure.
+Quality, as a category, is the way to separate the Big Figure into a group of figures where each figure offers its own unique point of view on it.

-It is obvious, that it cannot exist a solemn symbol able to describe all that is, all the notions fully.
-Its existence would signify the abolition of the meaning of the symbol.
-In this sense, only conventionally can we name and picture the Figure.
+It is obvious, that one “uniform” symbol able to describe all that is, (all the notions), fully cannot exist.
+Its existence would signify the cancellation of the meaning of the notions themselves.
+Because one symbol cannot include, for example, existence and non-existence of something at the same time.
+In this sense, only conventionally can we name and depict the Big Figure.

-The first appearance of the Figure occurs in a way of distinction, of dismemberment of the notions that are contained in the Whole.
+The first appearance of the Big Figure occurs through a distinction, that is, by separating or dividing the notions that are contained in the Whole.

-For example, the notion “human” is represented as aman and a woman, while the very human cannot be found even “with a lit lamp on broad daylight”.
+For example, the notion “human” is represented as a man and a woman, but a human cannot be found even when searching for one ‘ with a lit lamp in broad day light’.

-The force of the dismemberment of the category must be maximal, meaning that the viewpoints within the category must be totally different from one another.
-The category Figure, maintaining its wholeness, is described by the group of figures Zero and One.
+The force of the division of the category must be maximal, meaning that the viewpoints within the category must be totally different from one another.
+The Figure category, maintaining its wholeness, is described by the group of figures Zero and One.

 The understanding of the world of non-interaction is simplified by the use of the word “either, or”: “either left, or right”, “either internal, or external”.

-Allthough, together, zero and one express the wholeness of the Figure, we cannot claim that they signify quantity two.
-This is because they are completely separated, do not have the potential to meet and ignore the existence of eachother.
-Consequenly, it is impossible to be counted.
+Although together, zero and one express the wholeness of the Big Figure, we cannot claim that they signify quantity two.
+This is because they are completely separated, do not have the potential to meet, and ignore the existence of each other.
+Consequently, it is impossible to be counted.
 Thus, the category of quantity is completely absent in the world of non-interaction.
-Separation is so powerful that does not allow the existence of any quantity.
+Separation is so powerful that it does not allow for the existence of any quantity.

 To be precise, simultaneous depiction of zero and one, as well as their very depiction, is opposed to their essence which is absolute separation.
 We, human beings, live in a complicated world where pure categorical notions do not exist, so we are forced to use this kind of conventions.